-Chris Needs is Celerium’s Senior Director of Product Management.
+Chris Needs is Celerium’s Vice President of Product Management.
 He’s often seen hosting our CMMC Academy Webinars and other virtual events, but is primarily responsible for setting our product direction, establishing product roadmaps, and ensuring Celerium products are the best they can be.
 You might also encounter him running a product demonstration with our friendly sales team.

 As a product leader, what does your average day look like?

 I am not sure there is such a thing as an average day, though the one constant always on my mind is how to optimize our product portfolio and bring value to our customers.
 Most of what I do each day has to do with helping set and execute on the product vision.
 I may work with our engineering team on product requirements, and then with our customer success team and customers on particular problems they’re trying to solve with our intelligence products.
 I may work with sales and prospective customers on how a Celerium product could address a need, and then with marketing on the best ways to share news of an exciting new feature.
 Or I may work with our CISO to ensure the security of our products is effectively managed, and then with our executive team on product strategy and how it’s best executed.
 Somewhere, someone said product managers are like mini-CEOs because they’re concerned with every facet of the products they oversee.
 I think the analogy is apt.